ArcadeAntics/this.path/README.md

 While this will work for R scripts uploaded to a website, this will not work in interactive use since you have to source your scripts.
-Also, it means you must have option 'keep.source' set to TRUE, once again, probably not a big deal, but something that may cause issues.
-This means you couldn't run your R scripts from a shell ever again, making it an incredibly inconvenient substitute.
+Also, it means you must have option 'keep.source' set to TRUE, once again, this may not be a big deal, but something that may cause issues.
+This means you could not run your R scripts from a shell ever again, making it an incredibly inconvenient substitute.

 ## Closing

-If you think I've overlooked something in whereami or here, or think there are any improvements I could make to this.path, please let me know, I'm open to all suggestions!
+If you think I have overlooked something in **whereami** or **here**, or think there are any improvements I could make to **this.path**, please let me know, I am open to all suggestions!
 And I hope this package serves you well!